Are you familiar with ‘Try Tuesday’?

 This was the first outfit idea I received from my stylist, Laura, via email:

-I said I’d like a smart casual look, fairly minimal in a muted palette (dead adventurous, I know!) so I was pleased with the first selection and think the gold boots were a good wild card for me.
+Having stated I’d like a smart casual look, fairly minimal in a muted palette (dead adventurous, I know!)
+I was pleased with the first selection and think the gold boots were a good wild card for me.

-I do tend to play it safe, liking a fairly pared back wardrobe – my staples are things like grey jeans and jumpers with ankle boots and a tailored coat.
+My default is probably to play it a bit safe, liking a fairly pared back wardrobe – my staples are things like grey jeans and jumpers with ankle boots and a tailored coat.
 I prefer navy, black, grey and white to bright colours, apart from maybe the odd pop of red.
 But I think I WOULD try these boots and wear them with black as shown in the inspiration image above.

 I really like the idea behind this service and will continue to use it for outfit inspiration.
 We all need a style shake up from time to time and I think it’s good to be pushed outside your comfort zone.

-A few ideas I was sent weren’t really me, but then taste is very individual.
-However it has made me think about my style choices and even the things I gave feedback on as ‘not for me’ perhaps are worthy of a try on in the store, for example these pinafore culottes.
+A few ideas I felt weren’t really me, but then taste is very individual.
+However it has made me think about my style choices and even the things I gave feedback on as ‘not for me’ perhaps are worthy of a try on in the store.

 One item I did go for following the recommendations was this biker jacket: